OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The plan is to calculate C<sub>ik</sub> and P<sub>ik</sub> on the server.
 This should be faster as it is closer to the database.
 The server should cache these arrays for future use.
 Each time a new client starts up/refreshes, we will now send P<sub>ik</sub> to store in the Redux state.
 The rationale is discussed in [the structure of the arrays](#supporting-structure-for-units) and note that P<sub>ik</sub> is sufficient to do all calculation needed on the client side.
 (As a historical note, there were discussions of where to do the unit transformation early on: client or server.
 Given the current design it made most sense to do it on the server.
 While that could change, it isn't likely.)
 As noted in the pseudocode above, a version of C<sub>ik</sub> is needed in the database and changes must be stored each time it changes.
 OED can easily calculate P<sub>ik</sub> on startup.

 Note the daily and hourly views can depend on the units and conversions.
 For now we should probably refresh them after we redo these two arrays.
-TODO A careful analysis is needed.

 ## default_graphic_unit